 A hard, provocative look at Big Pharma.
 How their abusive and immoral practices threaten us all.
 And how they’re now blocking affordable drugs from Canada, then lying about it.

-Shear genius!
+Sheer genius!
 With the Bush Administration’s steady hand on the helm, we have nothing to worry about.
 Still, I have these nagging doubts.

-Finally, the truth about the much touted Medicare Discount Drug Cards.
+Finally, the truth about the much-touted Medicare Discount Drug Cards.
 Could Congress even make a bill that more thoroughly screws seniors and further enriches drug companies and HMOs?

 The Federal Drug Administration is at war with seniors.
 The USFDA is America’s very own terrorist organization.
 Its lies on behalf of the thuggish and greedy drug companies are costing us billions.
 Costing us lives, too.

 All about traitors — both in Congress and at AARP — and the final death rattle of an idea that could have saved countless thousands of senior lives and immeasurable suffering: physical, financial, and emotional.